pmprosociety/PMPRO-Society.com/docs/src/latest/readme.md

 ::: tip The Latest Feed
 PMPRO is updated with new articles on the 1st and 15th every month.
 Together they form a single "edition" for that month.

-Check here for the latest contributions to "The Cookbook" and found how who leads our most well-known contributors.
+Check here for the latest contributions to "The Cookbook" and find out who leads our contributors list.

 :::